GiantSpaceRobot/tsRNAsearch/README.md

 A pipeline for the identification, quantification and analysis of ncRNAs (especially tRNA fragments) in small/miRNA-seq datasets

+Many ncRNA identification pipelines are based on differential gene expression.
+This is a useful method but can fall short if portions of the differentially expressed ncRNAs are degraded, thus reducing the DE identification power. tsRNAsearch addresses this issue by applying a standard DE analysis and two separate (but related) methods to identify fragmented ncRNAs, especially tsRNAs.

 ## INSTALL
 ```
 #chmod 755 setup.sh